PyLops/pylops_pydata2020/README.md

 ## License
-The material in this notebook is open and can be modified and redistributed according to the chosen licences.
+The material in this repository is open and can be modified and redistributed according to the chosen licences.

 Text is licensed under [CC BY Creative Commons License](http://creativecommons.org/licenses/by/4.0/).